 Thankfully, there are a few places on the main street that rent them, so your odds of getting one are pretty good.
 We snagged ours at Catalina Auto and Bike Rentals and they even provided a map with a recommended route.

 5. Descanso Beach Club

-Does lounging on the beach with a drink in hand count as an activity?
-We think so.
 We spent our Sunday morning at Descanso Beach Club before having to leave Catalina Island.
-Technically it’s illegal to drink on the beach in California but thankfully Descanso’s owns their land so it’s perfectly okay to drink with your toes in the sand.
-The seaside area is only a small portion of this beach club though; they also have a restaurant, chairs and cabanas for rent, a climbing wall, and it’s the gathering point for the Eco Zip Line Tour we mentioned in #2.
+Technically it’s illegal to drink on the beach in California but thankfully Descanso owns their land so it’s perfectly okay to drink with your toes in the sand!

 Overall, we loved this little island and are so glad we finally made it out.
 We can’t wait to return since there are still so many other things to do in Catalina Island.
-If you can’t get yourself out here for a weekend, Josh from “California Through My Lens” has a great post on what to do around the island for a day trip.
+If you’re on the fence about planning a trip to this perfect getaway, don’t be!
+Start planning your activities, book your ferry ride, and get out to Catalina Island ASAP.